Mary Lou McDonaldQuestion:

 The Taoiseach will be aware that in the past fortnight very serious concerns have been raised about the situation with regard to one of our most important social services, which is the prevention of homelessness.
 I understand the social policy division is responsible for providing the Taoiseach with materials concerning many of the services that are part of the State's response to homelessness.
 A major concern now is the priority is trying to change the figures rather than acknowledging that current policy has not worked even though the Taoiseach announced last November that "we have a strategy and it is working."

-A major concern now is that the priority is to change the figures, rather than acknowledge that current policy has not worked, even though the Taoiseach announced last November, "We have a strategy and it is working."
 Can he show the House that he will prevent changes to reporting which prevent the ability to compare figures over time?
 It looks like the Minister is preparing to move to a reporting approach which will both reduce the numbers reported and prevent a full, like-with-like comparison of the figures.
 Does the Taoiseach accept that the figures show that, since the general election, the overall figures are up by 85%, with the number of homeless children up by an astonishing 126%?
 Will he prevent his close confidant, the Minister, Deputy Eoghan Murphy, from making changes that will undermine the ability to properly compare figures over time?
 He could tell the Minister that we could add many figures because some are not counted at all.
 Young mothers who go back to live with their parents in many local authority houses across the country where there are two beds and a cot in one bedroom are not being counted, but they are essentially homeless and would be without the goodwill of their parents, many of whom may not be in the best of health.
 If the Minister wants to change the figures for people who are looking for housing, we can all make a contribution which he may not welcome.

 I presume the social policy sub-committee discusses disability issues and the implications of ratifying the UN Convention on the Rights of Persons with Disabilities, UNCRPD.
 How does that fit with planned changes in special needs assessments which speech and language therapists and the Psychological Society of Ireland believe will significantly undermine the supports available to families who have children with special needs?
 There is a legal entitlement to an assessment within three months, although the target is rarely met.
 As and from April, a new standard operations procedure has been brought in which will mean that there will be screening within three months, but this will not result in a diagnosis.
 To receive support one has to have a diagnosis.
 Previously, if one had an assessment, one would obtain a diagnosis and then receive support, but that will not happen now.
 A person will be placed on a waiting list which will extend way beyond three months and he or she will not be able to access support which will force many families to go privately.
 It looks like this is a move to make it appear that there will be a three-month assessment when there will not because the goalposts have been moved.
 The Psychological Society of Ireland and speech and language therapists believe there will, as a result, be wrong and missed diagnoses and that children with special needs will be robbed of the support they need.